stellar/stellar-protocol/core/README.md

 ### Draft -> Awaiting Decision

-When your CAP received sufficient feedback from the community, you'll need to present it to a subset of the CAP Core Team for review.
+When your CAP receives sufficient feedback from the community, you'll need to present it to a subset of the CAP Core Team for review.

 For that, when you're ready, you should submit a PR changing the status